waku-org/specs/standards/application/privatev1.md

 - **Segmentation**: Divides contents into smaller fragments for transportation.
 - **Reliability**: Adds tracking information to detect dropped messages.
-- **Encryption**: Provides confidentiality and tamper resistence.
+- **Encryption**: Provides confidentiality and tamper resistance.

 The output of each phase of the operational pipeline is the input of the next.

 ### Segmentation
 Thought the protocol has no limitation, it is assumed that a delivery mechanism MAY have restrictions on the max message size.
-While this is a transport level issue, it's included here because defering segementation has negative impacts on bandwidth efficiency and privacy.
-Forcing the transport layer to handle segmentation would require either reassembling unauthenticated segments which are open to malicious interference or implementing encryption at the transport layer.
+While this is a transport level issue, it's included here because deferring segmentation has negative impacts on bandwidth efficiency and privacy.
+Forcing the transport layer to handle segmentation would require either reassembling unauthenticated segments (which are open to malicious interference) or implementing encryption at the transport layer.
 In the event of a dropped payload, segmentation after reliability would require clients to re-broadcast entire frames, rather than only the missing segments.
-Increasing load on the network, and increasing a DOS attack surface.
+This unnecessarily increases load on the network/clients and increases a DOS attack surface.
 To optimize the entire pipeline, segmentation is handled first, so that segments can benefit from the reliability and robust encryption already in place.

 The segmentation strategy used is defined by [!TODO: Flatten link once completed](https://github.com/waku-org/specs/pull/91)

+Implementation specifics:
+- Error correction is not used, as reliable delivery is already provided by lower layers.
+- `segmentSize` = `max_seg_size`
 !TODO: ^Spec currently has a limit of

 ### Message Reliability
 Scalable Data Sync is used to detect missing messages and provide delivery receipts to the sender after successful reception of a payload.
-SDS is implementated according to the [specification](https://github.com/vacp2p/rfc-index/blob/3505da6bd66d2830e5711deb0b5c2b4de9212a4d/vac/raw/sds.md).
+SDS is implemented according to the [specification](https://github.com/vacp2p/rfc-index/blob/3505da6bd66d2830e5711deb0b5c2b4de9212a4d/vac/raw/sds.md).

 !TODO: define: sender_id mapping
 !TODO: define: message_id mapping
-!TODO: update to latest version and inlcude SDS-R
+!TODO: update to latest version and include SDS-R

 !NOTE: The defaultConfig in nim-SDS creates a bloom filter with the parameters n=10000, p=0.001 which has a size of ~18KiB.
-The bloom filter is included in every message which results in a bestcase overhead rate of 13.3% (assuming waku's MSS of 150KB).
+The bloom filter is included in every message which results in a best-case overhead rate of 13.3% (assuming waku's MSS of 150KB).
 Given a target content size of 4KB, that puts the utilization factor at 80+% (Without considering other layers).
 This needs to be looked at, lowering to n=2000 would lower overhead to ~3.5 KiB.

 ### Encryption

-Payloads are encrypted using [doubleratchet](https://signal.org/docs/specifications/doubleratchet/).
+Payloads are encrypted using [`doubleratchet`](https://signal.org/docs/specifications/doubleratchet/).

-With the following choices for external fucntions:
+With the following choices for external functions:
 - `DH`: X25519
-- `KDF_RF`: HKDF with SHA256, info = "logoschat_privatev1"
+- `KDF_RF`: HKDF with SHA256, info = `logoschat_privatev1`
-- `KDF_CK`: HKDF with SHA256, input = "0x01 for message key, and "0x02" for chainkey
+- `KDF_CK`: HKDF with SHA256, input = "0x01 for message_key, and "0x02" for chain_key
 - `KDF_MK`: HKDF with SHA256, hdkf.info = "PrivateV1MessageKey"
 - `ENCRYPT`: Implemented with AEAD_CHACHA20_POLY1305